openshift/enhancements/enhancements/network/ovn-secondary-networks.md

 connectivity, we need to furthermore assure that its range does not clash with the node CIDRs, cluster CIDR, and service CIDR.
 An error will be thrown when the provided range clashes with the aforementioned CIDRs.

+**Note:** reasons for the `OverlayNetwork` to be degraded can be:
+- the provided subnet does not have available IPs within the range.
+- the provided subnet range overlaps with another range.
+The name of the overlay network with which it conflicts should be listed, or, when the network features external connectivity, it should be indicated if it conflicts with the service or node CIDRs.

 #### External connectivity considerations
 When an overlay network with external connectivity is requested, the traffic